309 PUNK PROJECT

 Picture

 C. Scott Satterwhite | CO-EXECUTIVE DIRECTOR & CURATOR (he/him) is a historian, writer, educator, and 9-year resident of 309.
-Scott writes for the IN Weekly and edits the zine Mylxine, which he started in 1995.
-He's contributed to several publications, including Cometbus, Florida Historical Quarterly, Literature Compass, and Maximum RockandRoll.
-The co-founder of End of the Line Café and the Open Books Prison Book Project, Scott was also in the band Tender Cobra.
-He holds a Master’s Degree in American History and English Literature.
-His most recent book, A Punkhouse in the Deep South: The Oral History of 309, written with Aaron Cometbus, is set to be released in Fall 2021 by University Press of Florida.
+Scott writes for the IN Weekly and edits the fanzine Mylxine, which he started in 1995.
+He's contributed to several publications, including Cometbus, Florida Historical Quarterly, Mississippi Quarterly, Literature Compass, and Maximumrocknroll, along with multiple zines over the years.
+The co-founder of End of the Line Café and the Open Books Prison Book Project, Scott was also in the band Tender Cobra and others.
+He holds a Master’s Degree in American History and English Literature, along with an Education Specialist (EdS) degree.
+His most recent book, A Punkhouse in the Deep South: The Oral History of 309, written with Aaron Cometbus, was released in September 2021 by University Press of Florida.
 He currently teaches writing, rhetoric, composition, and literature at the University of West Florida.

 Picture

-Valerie George | CO-EXECUTIVE DIRECTOR & CURATOR (she/her) is a visual artist, drummer, DIY recording artist, the Arts Editor for Panhandler Magazine, and Professor of Art at the University of West Florida.
+Valerie George | CO-EXECUTIVE DIRECTOR, & CURATOR (she/her) is a visual artist, drummer, Professor of Art at the University of West Florida, and member of Good Children Gallery in New Orleans.
 She is the founder of Nam June Psyche Records, a DIY recording project that historically included a traveling recording studio.
-She has recorded a range of projects, from folk musicians, experimental sound art, and noise, to seminal punk endeavors such as Rymodee, Mike Watt, ADD/C, Tuneyards, Scum of the Earth, to the final This Bike is a Pipebomb show at Sluggo's South.
 She has been an active member of the Pensacola punk community since the early 1990's.

 Picture

-Lauren Anzaldo | SPECIAL PROJECTS (she/her) is a writer and organizer and is a former resident of 309.
+Lauren Anzaldo | OPERATIONS MANAGER & SPECIAL PROJECTS (she/her) is a writer and organizer and is a former resident of 309.
 She has been involved in the punk scene and activism for several decades, including helping to open an infoshop and show space known as CORE in St. Petersburg, Florida, and organizing conferences, teach-ins, and film events in St. Pete and Pensacola.
 Lauren holds a master's degree in social work and doctorate in education.
 She focuses professionally on increasing community capacity to support folks affected by behavioral health issues and suicide.

 Sean Linezo, Eliza Espy and Terry Johnson are early founders and are gratefully regarded and acknowledged here for their profound contributions to the 309 Punk Project.